Kodak extends patent auction deadline as talks continue

 Kodak's digital patents were grouped into two lots - one of 700 patents and another of 400.
 They have been for sale for more than a year, but the sale was complicated by the bankruptcy and lawsuits over the ownership and authenticity of the patents.
 It is in the midst of litigation with several companies, including Apple, Samsung and Research in Motion Ltd.

 Kodak has said it wants to be out of bankruptcy by early 2013.
-To stick to that timeline, it will need to present a bankruptcy reorganization plan towards the end of this year.
+To stick to that timeline, it will need to present a bankruptcy reorganization plan this fall.

-In a filing with the U.S. Securities and Exchange Commission on Monday, Kodak said it would continue with plans outlined in January to grow its consumer inkjet and digital printing sectors.
+The latest information released by Kodak about its post-bankruptcy plans came in January, when it said that document scanners and digital plates were among its core businesses and that it anticipated growth in the consumer inkjet and digital printing sectors.

-The filing said Kodak would also push to increase its presence in the industrial packaging industry worldwide.
+Other businesses it said were no longer core were Kodak Gallery, an online photo sharing business it sold earlier this year, and entertainment imaging and intellectual property.

 The case is in Re: Eastman Kodak Co. et al, U.S. Bankruptcy Court, Southern District of New York, No. 12-10202.

-(Reporting by Caroline Humer; Additional reporting by Nick Brown and Basil Katz; Editing by Andre Grenon, Dan Grebler and Richard Pullin)
+(Reporting by Caroline Humer; Additional reporting by Nick Brown; Editing by Andre Grenon and Dan Grebler)